ElisaLegnani/PhotorealisticRendering/docs/explore.md

 > Default values: `n_rays` 2 `depth` 2 `samples` 16 `width` 200 `height` 200 `a-factor` 0.6

 The output files will be named to track the parameters setting (ex: `cb_n4_d3_s25_w400_h400_a0.6.png`)

-👉🏽 *Suggestion*: thanks to the *stratified sampling* implementation increasing `samples` rather than `n_rays` reduces the grainy effect more efficiently.

 **Voilà!
 You can see this cornell box example as an invitation to contribute at this library❣️**